Don’t Make These Common Mistakes Retiring Overseas

-In recent years the US has been engaged in one giant crackdown against tax evasion and money laundering.
-Due to noncompliance on obligations to report foreign assets, there are some US Expats who are being denied access to their banks and brokerage accounts.
-Additionally, penalties of up to $100K or half of your total account balance.
-These penalties will apply to every year you failed to file.
-It’s becoming increasingly difficult to hid, because financial institutions worldwide are following the FATCA compliance standards by revealing account information for US Citizens and Green Card Holders.
+In recent years the US has engaged in a giant crackdown against tax evasion and money laundering.
+Due to noncompliance on obligations to report foreign assets, some US expats have been denied access to their banks and brokerage accounts.
+Additionally, you may penalties of up to $100K or 50% of the value of the unreported assets, whichever is greater.
+These penalties will apply for every year you failed to file.
+And simply hiding your assets can be difficult because financial institutions worldwide are following the FATCA compliance standards by revealing account information for US Citizens and Green Card Holders.

 You can avoid some of these pitfalls by reporting any offshore financial activity.
 If you have at least $10K in all of your foreign financial accounts combined, you are required to file an FBAR, FinCEN Form 114.
-Also, if you have more than $200K (for a single taxpayer) or $400K (for married couples) worth of assets at the end of the year or if they were valued at $300K/$600K at any point during the year, you will be required to file Form 8938.
+Also, if you have more than $200K (for single filers) or $400K (for joint filers) worth of assets at the end of the year or if they were valued at $300K (for single filers) or $600K (for joint filers) at any point during the year, you will be required to file Form 8938.

-Of course you will need a local bank account in the foreign country in which you reside.
-That doesn’t mean that you have to close your US accounts, though.
+You will need a local bank account in the foreign country in which you reside, but that doesn’t mean that you have to close your US accounts.
 As a matter of fact, there are a few good reasons why you should leave them open.
-If you ever need to transfer from your US account, it will be easy.
+Transferring from a US-based account is easier in most cases.
 It may be better than a foreign bank that charges fees for a variety of services including check cashing and making deposits.